Catching Salmon At “Buoy 10”

 While backing upstream with your bow facing westward may keep you moving east with a school of salmon while a big tide is rushing in, and you may hold your boat steady while facing into the current for a time, once the flood tide starts to fade you should consider switching directions and begin an upstream troll.
 This is when many seasoned anglers will switch from using a diver to a conventional weight set up.

-According to “Buoy 10” guide Terry Mulkey, 503-803-1896, when trolling with the flood tide, the water will push a diver making it difficult to control its dive or know where it is in relation to the bottom, which is why you might switch to using a 12-to-16 ounce cannon-ball style sinker suspended off a weight dropper line.
-You should realize divers will work OK while trolling east if you do so in water less than 20 feet deep, much of which can be found along the north side of Desdemona Sands.
+According to “Buoy 10” guide Terry Mulkey, 503-803-1896, when trolling with the flood tide, the water will push a diver making it difficult to control its dive, which is why he switches to 12-to-16 ounce cannon-ball style sinkers suspended off a weight dropper line when upstream trolling with a flooding tide.
+You should realize divers will work OK while trolling east if you do so in water less than 20 feet deep.
+A popular area for this is along the north side of Desdemona Sands.

 TROLL DOWNSTREAM ON THE OUTGOING TIDE

 Most divers, regardless of brand, will dive approximately one foot for every two feet of line out.
 You can judge trolling depth by counting the number of line pulls off your reel.
 One pull of line (average distance from reel to first rod guide) should equal about two feet of line and yield one foot of dive; for example, 12 pulls equals 12 feet of dive.
 The exact depth will vary depending on line diameter, trolling speed, and diver size; however, counting line pulls is close enough for most situations.
-Of course, employing a line-counter reel will eliminate all the counting and immediately reveal your trolling depth.
+Of course, employing a line-counter reel will eliminate all the counting and immediately reveal the amount of line out.

 Flashers, like Big Al’s Fish Flash®, are popular at “Buoy 10” because they attract fish by producing horizontal, strobe-like flashes of light as they spin.
 Fish Flash attracts fish without the drag associated with other flasher or dodger types.
-The Fish Flash triangular shape and wings that extend outward make it work when attached directly to your diver.
-When used in combination with a sinker rigged on a dropper line, like when using a wire spreader or sliding weight system, it’s recommended that you rig a 20 inch section of 40 pound leader from your spreader to Fish Flash.
+The Fish Flash triangular shape and wings that extend outward make it work when attached directly to your diver or behind a Free Sliding Spreader.

 Fishing Tip: When using herring, it’s important to not move your rod when a salmon starts mouthing your bait.
 The initial bite may be so light, in fact, you might think your gear is rubbing bottom; don’t move your rod!
 Let the fish mouth your bait and pull your rod tip down three-to-four times before setting the hook.

-Rigging Tip: Positioning a swivel halfway down your leader will eliminate leader twist associated with fishing a spinner or spinning bait.
+Rigging Tip: Positioning a swivel halfway down your leader or end of your rigging wire will reduce or eliminate leader twist associated with fishing a spinner or spinning bait.

 WORDS TO THE WISE